cascade.network

 The Cascade Network has origin in 2015 at ONCA Gallery’s Festival of Climate Ideas and the #ArtCop21 during the Climate Talks in Paris 2015.
 The creative protests during Cop21 brought together activists, artists, technologists and earth citizens to stand together for the planet and listen to the communities on the front lines of the Climate Crisis.

-During the meeting in Paris, a relationship with the Leweton Community in Vanuatu, the NGO [Further Arts](http://www.furtherarts.org/) and the Cascade project was initiated through artists Sandy Sur, Kate Genevieve and Tom Dick with the support of Sarah Doyle, Dr Leah Barclay and the Balance Unbalance Network.
+During the meeting in Paris, a relationship with the Leweton Community in Vanuatu, the NGO [Further Arts](http://www.furtherarts.org/) and Intercreate in Aotearoa NZ was initiated through artists Sandy Sur, Kate Genevieve, Toby Gifford and Tom Dick with the support of Sarah Doyle, Dr Leah Barclay and the Balance Unbalance Network.

 Creative communities

-The Cascade grew through strong relationships between the Leweton Cultural Village, Further Arts, TransArtAlliance, Intercreate, Balance Unbalance, ONCA Gallery, Hitnet, Good of the Whole and WISN and connects diverse networks working across arts, media and indigenous rights.
+The Cascade grew across the years through strong relationships between the Leweton Cultural Village and through residencies in Leweton, and workshops and meetings across diverse networks working across arts, media and indigenous rights, such as Balance Unbalance and Scanz Canberra.

 During the evacuation of Ambae in 2017, the Ambae community asked Further Arts to support them in recording the stories of the island as community members relocate to nearby islands.
-This invitation galvanised the Cascade Network to explore mobilising the creative and radical potentials of emerging digital technologies towards holding cultural knowledge with the aim of creating research to support the cultural sovereignty of Pacific communities.
+This invitation galvanised the Cascade Network to explore mobilising the creative and radical potentials of emerging network technologies towards holding cultural knowledge in ways that supported the cultural sovereignty of Pacific communities.

 We start at the beginning: